1011+ breaches tracked — check free

 Why was the Udemy breach so dangerous?

-The Udemy breach exposed 1,401,259 records — that is 1.4M people whose personal data is now circulating on the dark web.
-The combination of email addresses, employers, job titles makes this a medium-risk breach that should be addressed promptly.
+The Udemy breach exposed 1,401,259 records — 1.4M people whose personal data is now circulating in criminal markets.

 What data was stolen in the Udemy breach?